adiq/djangodevbox/README.md

 This project aims to deliver complete, easy-to-setup Vagrant box for developing Django Apps with Postgres.

 ## Currently: *Should Work ;)*
+But it's not super-fast becouse we need to upgrade distro on setup (out-dated dependencies).
 -------------